awilli1186/wee-website/content/script/dom/$is.md

 ---
 name: $is
-heading: Determine if the first matching selection matches a specified criteria
+heading: Determine if at least one matching selection matches a specified criteria
 ---

 ---variables---